revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 <details><summary> <b>Explanation</b> </summary>

-To accept multiple values or if the number of arguments is unknown, we can add * before the parameter name to accept arbitrary arguments. i.e., To accept Variable Length of Positional Arguments, i.e., To create functions that take n number of Positional arguments we use *args(prefix a parameter name with an asterisk * ).
+To accept multiple values or if the number of arguments is unknown, we can add * before the parameter name to accept arbitrary arguments. i.e., To accept Variable Length of Positional Arguments.
+To create functions that take 'n' number of Positional arguments, we use *args(prefix a parameter name with an asterisk *).

 *Example*: